-These courses develop a political and historical understanding of the experiences of ethnic and racial groups in America.
+These courses develop a political and historical understanding of the experiences of ethnic and racial groups in the United States.
 Students interpret historical events from the perspectives of these groups.
 Students may also use interdisciplinary concepts to explore the diversity of visual and performing arts, the literary creative process, and literary tools and techniques among ethnic groups with shared cultural histories, languages, and traditions.

-- Analyze and evaluate the organizations, movements, and roles of a broad range of ethnic and racial groups in America. - Evaluate misconceptions and stereotypes about cultural groups in America and recognize the influence of their own cultural group.
+- Analyze and evaluate the organizations, movements, and roles of a broad range of ethnic and racial groups in the United States. - Evaluate misconceptions and stereotypes about cultural groups in the United States and recognize the influence of their own cultural group.

-H. PHYSICAL ACTIVITY
+H. PHYSICAL HEALTH

-Students taking these Dance or Kinesiology activity courses gain fitness and wellness benefits from cardiorespiratory strength, muscular strength, and endurance training.
+Students taking these Dance, Kinesiology, or Health Education courses gain fitness and wellness benefits from cardiorespiratory strength, muscular strength, and endurance training.